fluent-ci-templates/fluentci-docs/docs/examples/languages/elixir.md

 ## Add Elixir Pipeline to your project

-Run the following command to add a Elixir pipeline to your project:
+Run the following command to add Elixir pipeline to your project:

 ```bash
 fluentci init -t elixir